telerik/winforms-docs/styling-and-appearance/theme-tutorials/customizing-material-theme.md

 As of the R2 2017 the **Material**, **MaterialBlueGray**, **MaterialPink**, and the **MaterialTeal** themes are built-in and redistributed with our suite.
 This tutorial will provide the necessary steps to create a new Material inspired theme.
 We are going to use the **Material** theme as our source and based on it build a new **MaterialPurple** theme.

+Feel free to use the [Material Themes Blending]({%slug winforms/tools/visual-style-builder/working-with-visual-style-builder/material-themes-blending%}) dialog to save all the below described steps which were applicable for versions prior to releasing the dialog.

 |Material|MaterialPurple|
 |----|----|
 ![themes-theme-tutorials-customizing-material-theme 001](images/themes-theme-tutorials-customizing-material-theme001.png)|![themes-theme-tutorials-customizing-material-theme 002](images/themes-theme-tutorials-customizing-material-theme002.png)|